Mahalanobis Distance and Multivariate Outlier Detection in R

 Mahalanobis vs. Euclidean Distance

 Euclidean distance is also commonly used to find distance between two points in a two-, or more than two-dimensional space.
 But unlike Euclidean, Mahalanobis uses a covariance matrix.
 Because of that, Mahalanobis distance works well when two or more variables are highly correlated, even if their scales are not the same.
 When two or more variables are not on the same scale, Euclidean distance results might misdirect.
-Therefore, the Z-scores of variables have to be calculated before finding distance between these points.
+When variables are on different scales, standardizing them (e.g., using Z-scores) improves the effectiveness of Euclidean distance.
 Moreover, Euclidean won’t work as well if the variables are highly correlated.

 Let’s check out Euclidean and Mahalanobis formulas: